-1. Nature of operation and going concern assumption
+1. Nature of operation

-Golden Tag Resources Ltd. ("the Company") is incorporated under the Canada Business Corporations Act and is in the process of exploring its mineral properties and has not yet determined whether those properties contain ore reserves that are economically recoverable.
-The address of Golden Tag Resources Ltd.'s registered office and its principal place of business are 3608 Boul.
-St-Charles, Suite 16, Kirkland, Quebec, Canada.
-Golden Tag Resources Ltd.'s shares are listed on the TSX Venture Exchange, trading under the symbol "GOG."
+Golden Tag Resources Ltd. (the "Company") is incorporated under the Canada Business Corporations Act and is in the process of exploring its mineral properties and has not yet determined whether those properties contain ore reserves that are economically recoverable.
+The address of the Company's registered office and its principal place of business are 22 Adelaide Street West, Suite 2020, Bay Adelaide Centre, Toronto, Ontario, Canada.